jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 Nowadays, LZ4 compression is enabled by default and the default volblocksize is 16k.
 16k is a good default value that works well for every VM.

-**The main difference between recordsize and datasets is, that this is a fixed and rather small value** If you zvol for VM uses 16k as volblocksize, every single write will be a 16k block!
+**The main difference between recordsize and datasets is, that this is a fixed and rather small value**.
+If you zvol for VM uses 16k as volblocksize, every single write will be a 16k block!
 Every one.
 Even if you write 128k, it will only write multiple 16k chunk blocks.
 This is very different from datasets, which use record size, which is not a static but a max value!
 Since "the problem with RAIDZ" especially applies to smaller writes, like you saw in the datatset example above, this problem all of a sudden gets huge with VMs!